Six ideas six years after a nearly fatal heart attack

 Fourth, following the advice of a great financial adviser, I’ve given my wonderful wife of 46-plus years, and our three kids, a copy of the names and passwords for bank and investment accounts.
 Sharing this information can save so much time and hassle after I’m gone.

 Fifth, every day I listen and learn from younger people with different backgrounds who are trying to improve the world.
-It’s so satisfying to be with young people at, for example, Bridgemakers (https://www.bridgemakersmn.org/) or People for PSEO (www.peopleforpseo.org), or young people who’ve experienced homelessness.
+It’s so satisfying to be with young people at, for example, Bridgemakers (bridgemakersmn.org) or People for PSEO (peopleforpseo.org), or young people who’ve experienced homelessness.

 Post a comment as